+Hence, we need multiple diffusion generators to retrieve the Schwartz morphism.
+However, we do not consider SDEs with multiple diffusion generators.

-\subsection{Construction of diffusion generators using flow of a vector field on manifold $M$.}
+\subsection{Construction of diffusion generators using flow of differential equations.}

-We have demonstrated that we can construct a Schwartz morphism if we have a diffusion generator.
-Therefore, construction of Schwartz morphism boils down to construction of diffusion generator.
-In this section we will demonstrate that it is possible to construct the diffusion generator using the flow of a vector field on the given manifold $M$.
+As a consequence of lemma \ref{lemma: S eq S}, the construction of a Schwartz morphism boils down to the construction of a diffusion generator.
+In section \ref{section:pre}, we have seen that a diffusion generator $G\in \mathcal{G}(M)$ can be identified with a map $A_x:T_xM\to T_xM$ for the given isomorphism $I_x:T_xM\oplus (T_xM\odot T_xM)\to \mathfrak{D}_xM$ such that

+for all $\sigma_x\in T_xM$.
+Therefore, to construct a diffusion generator, one needs the isomorphism $I_x:\mathfrak{D}_xM\to T_xM \oplus (T_xM\odot T_xM)$ and the map $A:TM\to TM$ to define a diffusion generator.
+The map $A:TM\to TM$ can even be an identity map or some linear map that is easy to construct.
+This implies that the construction of diffusion generator depends on the given isomorphism $I_x$.
+Unfortunately, other than the case of manifolds with connection, which gives us the standard Ito SDEs, we do not know of any other way of obtaining this isomorphism.
+Hence, we do not take this route to construct the diffusion generator.

+In this section we will demonstrate that it is possible to obtain diffusion generator using the flow of first order or second order differential equation.
+For this purpose we consider smooth curve $c(t)$ with the diffusor